 Aphria posts quarterly profit on cannabis demand during lockdown

-Jan 14 (Reuters) - Canada's Aphria Inc APHA.TO, APHA.O on Thursday posted quarterly adjusted profit compared to year-ago loss, as demand for cannabis and related products surged during the cornavirus-induced lockdowns.
+Jan 14 (Reuters) - Canada's Aphria Inc APHA.TO, APHA.O posted a quarterly adjusted profit on Thursday compared to year-ago loss, as demand for cannabis and related products surged during the cornavirus-induced lockdowns.

+The results come on the heels of Democrats securing control of the U.S. Senate, which paves the way for Congress to potentially approve legislation that would repeal the nearly century-long federal prohibition on cannabis.

+Aphria had earlier announced in December it would merge with rival Tilray Inc TLRY.O, creating the world's largest cannabis producer by sales and giving it a foothold in the fast-growing U.S. market.

-The Ontario-based pot company posted adjusted net income of C$3.2 million ($2.53 million) in the second-quarter ended Nov.30, compared with a loss of C$48.8 million.
+The Ontario-based pot company posted adjusted net income of C$3.2 million ($2.53 million), or 1 Canadian cent per share, in the second-quarter ended Nov.30, compared with a loss of C$48.8 million, or 19 Canadian cents per share.

+Its net revenue rose 33.1% to C$160.5 million.
+On a sequential basis, revenue was up 10.2% due to an increase in distribution revenue at its German unit CC Pharma.

 ($1 = 1.2668 Canadian dollars)